malramsay64/phd-thesis/03_Dynamics/results.md

-So rather than having a single characteristic time for the entire simulation, having characteristic timescales for every particle allows different types of comparisons.
+So rather than having a single characteristic time for the entire simulation, having characteristic timescales for every particle gives us more information on how the different relaxations are linked for each individual particle.

+This builds upon the ideas of Widmer-Cooper and Harrowell [@Widmer-Cooper2009] in tying the motion of a particle at a particular length scale to relaxation.
+In this case, though,
+rather than defining a relaxation function with a characteristic time,
+The relaxation time of each individual particle, being the time taken to move the characteristic distance, is the quantity that is averaged over.

 ### Single particle structural relaxation

-Similarly to the work by Widmer-Cooper and Harrowell [@Widmer-Cooper2009] where the structural relaxation function is characterised by individual particle contributions to an overall relaxation.
-Having a structural relaxation time defined as the time taken to move the distance of structural relaxation.
+When calculating structural relaxation though the intermediate scattering function we use a characteristic wave number.
+This wave number $k$ inherently has a length scale $d$ associated with it

+$$ d = \frac{\pi}{2k} $$

+This distance can then be used to define relaxation with particles having moved further than this distance being considered relaxed.
+Here we are looking for the time taken for a particle to first move beyond this characteristic distance.

 - Defined as the length scale of the first peak of the static structure factor

 ### Single particle diffusion

-- What is a length scale which is appropriate?
+- Use the length scale associated with the wave-number
+    - multiplied by 3

 ### Reversible relaxations